Julgodis/picori/README.md

 ## C++ Demangler

-Picori also includes a C++ demangler for MWCC (Metrowerks CodeWarrior Compiler) that was probably include and shipped with the SDK and used for GameCube development.
+Picori also includes a C++ demangler for MWCC (Metrowerks CodeWarrior Compiler) that was probably included and shipped with the SDK and used for GameCube development.

 ## Examples